 “Associate concerns means any corporate body or partnership firm wherein the proprietor and/or partner(s) of the statutory audit firm and/or their relative(s) is/are Directors or partners and/or jointly or severally hold 20% or more of the interest in the corporate body or partnership.
 “Relative” for this purpose will mean the spouse or any lineal ascendant or descendant of the proprietor or partner of the statutory audit firm.”

-7. If the space provided for against any item in the Bio-data format is not sufficient, details may be furnished in a separate sheet.
+7. If the space provided for against any item in the application format is not sufficient, details may be furnished in a separate sheet.

 8. All enclosures must be attested as true copy under seal by the proprietor / at least one partner (in case of partnership firm).